psons/tlog/README.md

                See docs/Tlog User Documentation.md for file and section heading info:
-                   - the completed and abandoned tasks along with a 'u -' task for any in progress tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' section heading with a heading of the form  # Resolved yyyy-mm-dd' file for the day. x - create write_item_to_story_file() to update any item back to it's original story, or add it to a default task list / - re working main() to fix some flow problems.
+                   - the completed and abandoned tasks along with a 'u -' task for any in progress tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' section heading with a heading of the form  # Resolved yyyy-mm-dd' file for the day. x - create write_item_to_story_file() to update any item back to it's original story, or add it to a default task list x - re working main() to fix some flow problems. x - changing TLDocument to load sections and items as is from disk.  backlog must be built later. x - no longer support backlog as a special section.
+Will get it as a list if needed x - removing tests and need for make_in_progress().  use scrum resolved section instead. x - eliminate tlog short_copy() in favor of a TLDocument. get_backlog_list() method with an optional max_tasks arg defaulting to maxTasks x - in tlog.py main() makes sure to only process maxTasks items from each story. ::are they shortened?
+At this point the short_stories have the short list of tasks in the 'backlog' section of each Doc. x - eliminate references to the backlog section.

-            / - changing TLDocument to load sections and items as is from disk.  backlog must be buult later. d - fix bug where titleHash isn't created for new tasks in default/new task story.md
+       d - eliminate the TLDocument special section "in_progress" it isn't needed any more.
+Some tests will break. d - fix bug where titleHash isn't created for new tasks in default/new task story.md
             - any file read that might have been updated by the user should have the titleHash set if it isn't already present. x - add Item method to add_missing_titleHash